grace-notes/website/contents/topics/deity-of-christ.md

 ---
-title: Deity Of Christ
+title: "Deity of Christ"
+pdf: "deityofchrist.pdf"
-description: Scripture references to the deity of Christ in which divine essence is attributed to Christ.
-[JUL 2013]
+description: "Scripture references to the deity of Christ in which divine essence is attributed to Christ."
 template: lesson.jade
 ---